a-kramer/RPN-derivative/README.md

 x*x/(1e-16 + x)
 ```

-would work numerically without smart fraction reduction for all arguments *x*>0.
+would work numerically without smart fraction reduction for all arguments *x* &ge; 0.
 And finally the expression:

 ```
 x*x/(1e-16 + fabs(x))
 ```

-works for all *x*.
+works for all *x* (but is not equal to the original x everywhere).
 So, a procedure now can call the resulting math
 more carelessly and not crash while doing so.

 By default the safety constant is the smallest positive double